wytsem/Eetlijst-Indicator/README.md

 Victor Brutskiy's [ESPlorer](https://github.com/4refr0nt/ESPlorer) is written in Java, is open source and runs on most platforms such as Linux, Windows, Mac OS, etc.

-With the Esplorer you can upload all the other files on your ESP8266.
+With the Esplorer you can upload the lua, html, txt, and css files on your ESP8266.

 # Use of the Eetlijst indicator

+When you have uploaded the files to your ESP8266 you can power it up.

 - Connect a WS2812b ledstrip to GPIO2 (pin4) of the ESP8266, the amount of leds is dependend on the number of people in the eetlijst group you have.
 - When power is applied the first led should light up red, a acces point is created (ESP.....).